Comments: These are fabulous fish that develop lots of sparkling spots on their scales.

 Popularity: For a long time Eartheaters have been popular aquarium fish.

-Variations: There are slight variations as mentioned just above.
+Variations: There are variations as mentioned just above.

 We hope you've enjoyed reading these comments.